 GitHub Actions Marketplace) and private, internal workflows

-6 | The second step in this job uses the run keyword to execute npm install in the ch5/sample-app folder,
+6 | The second step in this job uses the run keyword, which you can use to run an arbitrary shell command, to

 7 | The third step in this job uses the run keyword to execute npm test , which runs the app’s automated